Shared core functionality

 Dynamic core theme

-Vuex state is used to drive overall theming of the application, in order to allow for more flexible theming (either for accessibility or cosmetic purposes).
-All core colour styles are defined in Javascript variables kept in Vuex state, which are then applied inline to elements using Vue.js style bindings from Vuex getters.
+Reactive state is used to drive overall theming of the application, in order to allow for more flexible theming (either for accessibility or cosmetic purposes).
+All core colour styles are defined in Javascript variables kept in state, which are then applied inline to elements using Vue.js style bindings.

 There are two cases where dynamic styles cannot be directly applied to DOM elements: - inline styles cannot apply pseudo-classes (e.g. ‘:hover’, ‘:focus’, ‘::before’) - styles applied during Vue transitions